-Anxiety Disorder Myth #6: You need medication to overcome anxiety disorder
+Anxiety Disorder Myth #6: Another common anxiety myth is that you need medication to overcome anxiety disorder

 For the last twenty or so years, many in the medical and mental health communities said that the best treatment for anxiety disorder was the combination of medication and Cognitive Behavioral Therapy (talk therapy).
 Many also insisted that you can’t overcome a struggle with anxiety disorder without the use of medication.

 But is that opinion true?
 No, it isn’t.